A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Privacy

-The shared information during the training and linkage process includes: 1) similarities $\mathbf{s}$ that are shared to Party A; 2) intermediate results $\{\mathbf{c}_i\}_{i=1}^m$ in SplitNN that are shared to Party A; 3) intermediate results in PPRL that are shared to Party C.

-The intermediate results in SplitNN and PPRL are respectively studied in \cite{vepakomma2020nopeek} and \cite{karapiperis2017federal} (see Section~\ref{sec:background} for details), both of which are orthogonal to this paper.
-Therefore, we study the privacy risk caused by similarities $\mathbf{s}$.
-According to Equation~\ref{eq:calc_sim} and \ref{eq:add_noise}, each similarity $s_{ij}$ is calculated from $k^A_i$ and $k^B_j$.
-Therefore, party A, as a potential attacker, may try to reversely predict $k^B_j$ from some identifiers $\{k^A_{i}|i\in S\}$ and the corresponding similarities $\{s_{ij}|i\in S\}$, where $S$ is the set of indices of used identifiers.
+The shared information in FedSim includes: \begin{enumerate}[(1)] \item similarities $\mathbf{s}$ shared to party P; \item intermediate results in SplitNN shared to party P; \item intermediate results in PPRL shared to the server. \end{enumerate} The intermediate results in SplitNN and PPRL are respectively studied in \cite{vepakomma2020nopeek} and \cite{karapiperis2017federal} (see Section~\ref{sec:background} for details), both of which are orthogonal to this paper.
+Therefore, we mainly study the privacy risk caused by similarities $\mathbf{s}$.